RahulChoudharyGitREPO/Wisdom_Project/README.md

-React + Vite

-This template provides a minimal setup to get React working in Vite with HMR (Hot Module Replacement) and some ESLint rules.

-Available Plugins

-Currently, two official plugins are available:

-@vitejs/plugin-react: Uses Babel for Fast Refresh.

-@vitejs/plugin-react-swc: Uses SWC for Fast Refresh.
+Features

+Project Setup:

+React.js: Built with functional components and hooks.

+React Router: For seamless navigation.

+#Styling options: tailwind.

+#Home Page:

+#Displays a list of users fetched from this API: 👉 JSONPlaceholder Users.

+#Shows name, email, and city for each user.

+#Search bar: Filter users by name.

+#Sorting: Implemented by name (A-Z, Z-A).

+#Clicking on a user navigates to their detail page.

+#User Detail Page:

+#Displays full user details:

+Name

+Email

+Phone

+Company Name

+Website

+#Includes a "Go Back" button to return to the home page.

+#Additional Features:

+State Management: Implemented using React Context API or Redux.

+Loading and Error Handling: Provides feedback during data fetching.

+#Fully responsive UI: Optimized for mobile and desktop.

+#Bonus (Optional, Extra Points):

+Pagination: Adds easy navigation for the user list.

-Getting Started
+#Getting Started

-To run the project, follow these steps:
+#To run the project, follow these steps:

 Install dependencies:

 npm install

-Start the development server:
+#Start the development server:

 npm run dev

-If you encounter errors, install the required dependencies:
+#If you encounter errors, install the required dependencies:

 npm install react-router-dom
 npm install axios